keebio/keebio-docs/docs/faq/technical.md

 ### When I flash the right side by itself, I get the left side, but mirrored.
 Is something wrong?

-Nope, this is perfectly normal!
+If this is for a PCB that is flippable or usable for both halves, this is perfectly normal!
+Note: Currently, the only PCB kit sold on Keebio at the moment like this is the BFO-9000.

 Here's the explanation why: